Breathing and stretching exercises for healthy practice and living

-If you are keen to learn more about Qigong practice, the Qigong Resources page includes reviews of recommended books and resources, including practical books for Qigong practice as well as useful resources that cover philosophy, medicine and general living in the modern world.
+If you are keen to learn more about Qigong practice, the Qigong Resources section includes reviews of recommended books and resources, including practical books for Qigong practice as well as useful resources that cover philosophy, medicine and general advice for living well in the modern world.